limits-to-arbitrage/limits-to-arbitrage/README.md

 * R

 ### **Libraries and tools:**
-* **Python:** Data science tools like Pandas, NumPy | Web scraping with Selenium | Data visualization with Matplotlib
+* **Python:** Data science tools like pandas, NumPy | Web scraping with Selenium | Data visualization with Matplotlib
 * **R:** Data science tools like the Tidyverse | Data visualization with ggplot

 ### **Working on:**